kbrownlees/bme280/README.rst

 ----------------------

 For I2C access you must have the 'smbus' package available - for debian based systems install python-smbus.
-If you wish to compile it, the packages required is smbus-cffi (https://pypi.python.org/pypi/smbus-cffi/)
+If you wish to compile it, the python package is smbus-cffi (https://pypi.python.org/pypi/smbus-cffi/)

 Then::

         pip install bme280

+Unless you have setup a virtualenv you may need to use sudo.
+Also, if your smbus is installed globally then you need to use sudo or ensure your virtualenv has access to the global site packages.

 Usage
 -----